Supabase (/docs/guides/switch-to-prisma-postgres/from-supabase)

 npx prisma studio

-4. Update your application
+4. Update your application [#4-update-your-application]

-Already using Prisma ORM
+Already using Prisma ORM [#already-using-prisma-orm]

-Update DATABASE_URL in your .env file:
+Update `DATABASE_URL` in your `.env` file:

 DATABASE_URL="postgres://USER:PASSWORD@db.prisma.io:5432/?sslmode=require"